common-workflow-language/user_guide/src/faq.md

 specifying a Singularity format container is not part of the CWL standards.

 ## Shell Command Requirement
+`ShellCommandRequirement` in CWL is used to convert a list of arguments into a string containing a shell command line.
+Each item in the argument list must be joined into a string separated by single spaces and quoted to prevent intepretation by the shell, unless `CommandLineBinding` for that argument contains `shellQuote: false`.

+If `shellQuote: false` is specified, the argument is joined into the command string without quoting, which allows the use of shell metacharacters such as `|` for pipes.
 `ShellCommandRequirement` in CWL allows us to use `/bin/sh -c` in order to pass our command as a string to a shell intrepreter. `ShellQuote:false` leaves shell metacharacters unquoted, and thus they can still be interpreted and used by a shell.
 From CommandLineTool.job():